zhinoo-zobairi/algorithms-retention-tracker/DataStructure.md

 > - Built on a **contiguous block of RAM**
 > - Memory is allocated either in the **stack** or **heap**
 > - Accessed via **indexing** (constant time)
+> - Once that block is claimed, there’s no guarantee more memory exists immediately next to it.
+You can’t “stretch” an array, memory doesn’t work like elastic

 > Linked List
 > - Built using **nodes** that contain: